 There are certain things you don’t want to gamble with in life: your retirement savings, how you raise your kids, or your health.
 But if you’ve neglected to put a long-term care plan in place, you’re taking a giant risk.
 You might be saying to yourself, “Do I really need long-term care insurance?
 The hefty premiums just don’t seem worth it.”
-For some, the thought of sky-high bills and burdened family members is enough to motivate them to invest in some sort of long-term care insurance.
+For others, the thought of sky-high bills and burdened family members is enough for them to consider some sort of long-term care insurance.
 Regardless of which camp you’re in, here are 5 surprising things you should know about long-term care (and the impact it could have on your nest egg later in life).

 1. Most Of Us Will Need Long-Term Care At Some Point

 More than half of people turning 65 today will need long-term care in their remaining years.
-While the average person will require help for one to three years, (1) it is estimated that 14% will need care for 5+ years.
-Regardless of present health or circumstance, eventually most people will need some form of long-term care during their lifetime.
+While the average person will require for help for one to three years, it is estimated that 14% will need care for 5+ years.
+Regardless of our health or circumstance today, eventually most of us will need some form of long-term care in our lifetime.

 2. Medicare Typically Doesn’t Pay For Long-Term Care

-It may shock you to know that Medicare doesn’t cover typical long-term care expenses.
+It may shock you to know that Medicare does not cover typical long-term care expenses.
 Medicare is medical insurance.
 It covers acute care expenses like doctors’ visits, prescription drugs, hospital stays, and short stays in a skilled nursing facility in special circumstances.
-Medicare will not cover basic long-term care needs or facility costs.
-Basics such as assistance with daily personal care needs like bathing, feeding, getting dressed, and supervising (2) are not covered by Medicare.
+Medicare will not cover basic long term care needs or facility costs.
+Such basics as assistance with daily personal care needs such as bathing, feeding, getting dressed, and supervising are not covered by Medicare.

 3. It’s Challenging To Pay For Rising Long-Term Care Expenses Without Insurance

-Long-term care costs are expensive.
-The average national monthly cost for an in-home health aide is $4,385, assisted living facilities cost $4,051 a month on average, while a private room in a skilled care facility will cost you around $8,517.
-(3) With costs this high, it’s no wonder that long-term care expenses often result in financial plan failures, even for those with resources.
-Over 32% of households with a $1 million net worth (4) were materially impacted by long-term care costs.
+Long term care costs are expensive.
+The average national monthly cost for an in-home health aid is $4,385.
+Assisted living facilities cost $4,051 a month on average, while a private room in a skilled care facility will cost you around $8,517.
+With costs this high, it’s no wonder that long-term care expenses often result in financial plan failures, even for those with resources.
+Over 32% of households with a $1 million net worth were materially impacted by long term care costs.

 4. Long-Term Care Insurance Covers More Than You Think

-Many people think long-term care insurance is only for traditional nursing homes or skilled care facilities.
+Many people think long-term care insurance is for traditional nursing home or skilled care facilities.
 Most policies today cover much more.
-Home health aides, assisted living facilities, and retirement communities are often covered with today’s long-term care plans.
+Home health aides, assisted living facilities, retirement communities are often covered with today’s long term care plans.
 Some plans include coverage for professional help should you need assistance with eating, showering, getting dressed, and using the bathroom.

 5. Women Need Long-Term Care Insurance More Than Men